T20X/notes/C++Classes.md

 If no user-declared constructors of any kind are provided for a class type (struct, class, or union), the compiler will always declare a default constructor as an inline public member of its class

+# Memory

+The order in which the base class subobjects are allocated in the most derived object ([intro.object]) is unspecified.